nayandas69/Social-Media-Downloader/README.md

 sudo apt-get remove social-media-downloader
 ```

-## Prebuilt Binaries & EXE
+## Build Artifacts
 > **READ THIS BEFORE USING!**
-> These are prebuilt binaries and EXE files.
 > For EXE/Binaries don't forget to install FFmpeg.
 > Always use the latest version from the Releases page.
 > If you have any issues, please open an issue on GitHub.
-> Prebuilt binaries & exe don't require Python or any dependencies.
+> Build Artifacts don't require Python or any dependencies.
 > Just download and run!
 > Note: These builds are not signed, so you may get a warning from Windows Defender or your antivirus.
 If you get a
   warning, click "More Info" and then "Run Anyway".